Coronavirus prompts Sony, NTT to join Barcelona congress exodus

-BARCELONA (Reuters) - Japanese wireless carrier NTT Docomo and Sony Corp pulled out of the Mobile World Congress (MWC) in Barcelona on Monday because of the coronavirus outbreak.
+BARCELONA (Reuters) - Japanese wireless carrier NTT Docomo (9437.T) and Sony Corp (6758.T) pulled out of the Mobile World Congress (MWC) in Barcelona on Monday because of the coronavirus outbreak.

 MWC, due to take place on Feb 24-27, is the telecom industry’s biggest annual gathering, with companies spending millions on stands and hospitality to fill their order books.